Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ```

 #### Check firmware

-15. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+17. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+    1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.

-16. If necessary, update the firmware.
-Review the [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) and [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) procedure.
+    2. If necessary update firmware with FAS.
+See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) for more information.

-    ```bash
-    ncn-m001# cray fas actions create CUSTOM_DEVICE_PARAMETERS.json
-    ```

 #### Check DVS

 There should be a cray-cps pod (the broker), three cray-cps-etcd pods and their waiter, and at least one cray-cps-cm-pm pod.
 Usually there are two cray-cps-cm-pm pods, one on ncn-w002 and one on ncn-w003 and other worker nodes

-17. Check the cray-cps pods on worker nodes and verify they are `Running`.
+18. Check the cray-cps pods on worker nodes and verify they are `Running`.

     ```bash
     # kubectl get pods -Ao wide | grep cps